larissioana/artist-portfolio/README.md

-Band Portfolio Artist Website 🎸
+Band Portfolio Website Concept 🎸

-This project is a React-based website designed as a portfolio for a band, showcasing their discography, band members, tour dates, and film appearances.
-The site is interactive and provides an engaging user experience through smooth animations, modals, and scroll effects.
+This project is a personal React-based website designed as a portfolio for a band, showcasing its discography, band members, tour dates, and film appearances.
+The site features an interactive and engaging user experience with smooth animations, modals, and scroll effects.

-Features
+Features:

 1. Homepage

     A visually striking landing page introducing the band, with smooth animations.